zeyneddinoz/tubebend/README.md

 A real-world dataset of rotary tube bending machine settings, processes, and results for predicting the quality results of rotary draw bending and springback.

-## 📄 Dataset: `experiments_process_and_results.pkl`
+# 📁 Tube Bending Process Dataset

 This repository contains a dataset stored in a serialized Python pickle file: `experiments_process_and_results.pkl`.
-It includes sensor data and results from industrial process experiments.
-This file is tracked using [Git LFS](https://git-lfs.com/) due to its size.
+It includes sensor readings and experimental results from a tube-bending process, designed for machine learning and signal analysis research.

+The file is tracked using [Git Large File Storage (Git LFS)](https://git-lfs.com/) due to its size (~660 MB).

 ---

 ## 🧪 How to Use This Dataset

-Below are the steps to load and explore the dataset in Python.
+Follow these steps to load, explore, and visualize the data in Python.

+---

-### 1. 🧰 Import Required Libraries
+### Part 1: 🧰 Import Required Libraries and Load the Dataset

 ```python
 import pickle